fragonib/ddd-testing-kata/README.md

 <h2> What we are looking for: </h2>

-- The base app is developed in Java with Spring Boot, but if you feel more comfortable with other language feel free to use it.
+- Feel free to use the language that you want.
 - Pay attention about how your code is organized.
 - How you are reflecting the domain in the code.
 - We love clean code.
+- Remember to document: how we can run the app, how we can launch the tests and more information if you think that is relevant.
 - You need to apply the testing techniques that you know. (unit, integration, contract, functional etc.)
-- We are looking forward to seeing your code and discuss with you your solution.
+- We are looking forward to seeing your code and discussing your solution with you.